When the banks take it big with death: UFC Que Choisir denounces the scandal over inheritance fees

-The UFC Que Choose alert this Friday, October 29 on the prices in France, very high compared to other European countries.
+The UFC Que Choisir alert this Friday, October 29 on the prices practiced in France, very high compared to other European countries.

 Indeed, after a death the heirs must request the bank of the deceased to close his account, after which the establishment invoices “the processing of administrative operations until the transfer of assets to the heirs (mainly the receipt of the death certificate, the inventory of funds and the management of post-mortem movements on the account) “, specifies the UFC Que Choisir.